xuanxu/starmatrix/docs/configuration.rst

         dtd_sn            # Delay time distribution to use for Supernovas.
 Default value: rpl output_dir        # Name of the directory where results are written.
 Defaults to "results" matrix_headers    # Flag to include headers in the qm-matrices file.
-Default value: yes integration_step  # The constant step for integration: t or log(t).
+Default value: yes return_fractions  # Flag to calculate R: fraction of mass restored to the ISM.
+Default: False integration_step  # The constant step for integration: t or log(t).
 Default value: "logt" expelled_elements_filename  # Filename of ejected data.
 Defaults to an internal file with
                                     # data for z=0.02 from Gavilan et al, 2006, A&A, 450, 509